raystack/dagger/docs/reference/configuration.md

 #### `PROCESSOR_PREPROCESSOR_CONFIG`

-Details on this configuration can be seen on advance documentation of pre processor[update link].
+Details on this configuration can be seen on [advance documentation](../advance/pre_processor.md) of pre processor.

 ### PostProcessor